open-telemetry/opentelemetry.io/content/en/blog/2022/exponential-histograms/index.md

 dramatically different results.

-**Exponential bucket histograms are a more compressed representation.** Explicit bucket histograms encode data with a list of bucket counts and a list of `N - 1` bucket boundaries, where `N` is the number of buckets.
-Each bucket count and bucket boundary is an 8-byte value, so an `N` bucket explicit bucket histogram is encoded as `2N - 1` 8-byte values.
+**Exponential bucket histograms are a more compressed representation.** Explicit bucket histograms encode data with a list of bucket counts and a list of _N-1_ bucket boundaries, where _N_ is the number of buckets.
+Each bucket count and bucket boundary is an 8-byte value, so an _N_ bucket explicit bucket histogram is encoded as _2N-1_ 8-byte values.

 In contrast, bucket boundaries for exponential bucket histograms are computed based on a scale factor and an offset defining the starting index of the buckets.
-Each bucket count is an 8-byte value, so an `N` bucket exponential bucket histogram is encoded as `N + 2` 8-byte values (`N` bucket counts and `2` constants).
+Each bucket count is an 8-byte value, so an _N_ bucket exponential bucket histogram is encoded as _N+2_ 8-byte values (_N_ bucket counts and 2 constants).
 Of course, both of these representations are commonly compressed when sent over a network, so further size reduction is likely, but exponential bucket histograms contain fundamentally less information.